Predictors of Upward Mobility for Fresno, California

 Educational achievement: Mathematics

-Notes: This dataset was not included in original Upward Mobility dataset.
+This dataset was not included in original Upward Mobility dataset.
 It provides additional context on California students’ educational performance.
-No data is available in the 2019-2020 school year due to the COVID-19 pandemic.
+No data is available for “2020” (2019-2020 school year) due to the COVID-19 pandemic.
 Data was collected from the “statewide” files and subsequently filtered to include only counties and the state of California as a whole.
 The data and documentation do not clarify whether racial groups are Hispanic.
 For example, the “White” group in the data is not said to be either “Non-Hispanic White” or to include Hispanic Whites.

 “AIAN” stands for “American Indians and Alaska Natives.”
 “NHPI” stands for “Native Hawaiians and Pacific Islanders.”